-The best cleansers for oily skin are active (i.e. contain medicated ingredients) yet still on the mild in their effect on the skin.
-The best active ingredients to help balance oil production in cleansers are BHAs (Beta-hydroxy Acids), which are lipophilic (i.e. fat lovers).
-Therefore, BHAs like salicylic acid (the queen-bee of BHAs) can penetrate the oil gland more easily to remove excess oil and other pore-clogging debris.
-Micronized forms of salicylic acid are even more effective and less irritation, especially when combined with AHAs (like glycolic acid) and other anti-inflammatory ingredients.
+The best cleansers for oily skin are active (i.e., contain medicated ingredients) yet still mild in their effect on the skin.
+The best active ingredients to help balance oil production in cleansers are BHAs (Beta-hydroxy Acids) and lipophilic (i.e., fat lovers).
+Therefore, BHAs like salicylic acid (the queen bee of BHAs) can penetrate the oil gland more easily to remove excess oil and other pore-clogging debris.
+Micronized forms of salicylic acid are even more effective and less irritating, especially when combined with AHAs (like glycolic acid) and other anti-inflammatory ingredients.

 To find the right cleanser for your skin, take the free MDacne skin analysis.

 While it may seem intuitive to simply wash your face more if it is oily, over-washing (more than 2-3 times per day) can actually have the opposite effect!
 Your skin uses a process called biofeedback to balance the oil production of your skin.
-Over cleansing, using too harsh of a facial cleanser, alcoholic toner, or an electric cleansing brush can over irritate the skin and stimulate more sebum production.
-This excess oil then gets trapped under the already clogged pores and runs the risk of triggering more acne breakouts.
+Over cleansing, using too harsh a facial cleanser, alcoholic toner, or an electric cleansing brush can irritate the skin and stimulate more sebum production.
+This excess oil gets trapped under the already clogged pores and runs the risk of triggering more acne breakouts.
 Therefore, for people with oily skin, washing the face twice a day is usually optimal.
-That being said, it is super important to cleanse the skin after sweating.
-Therefore, if you exercise midday or work in a hot, sweaty environment, you can cleanse a third time.
+That being said, cleaning the skin after sweating is super important.
+Therefore, you can cleanse a third time if you exercise midday or work in a hot, sweaty environment.
 An alternative is to use an oil-free face wipe to tie you over between washes.

 Pro tip: when cleansing your face with your face wash, make sure you're using warm water.
 Water that is too hot or too cold can further irritate the skin.